ropensci-archive/roweb2/content/blog/2019-01-22-waterinfo-tidal-eel.md

 In just a few lines of code, we downloaded the tidal data for each measurement station for the required time period. 👌

-The water level is expressed in `mTAW` [^3] (meter above mean sea level).
+The water level is expressed in `mTAW`  (meter above mean sea level) [^3].
 Let's plot the data for a station (here Dendermonde in November 2016) to have a look:

 ![](/img/blog-images/2019-01-22-waterinfo-tidal-eel/plot_tide_dendermonde-1.png)